How This Author Is Rewriting

 But it's nothing new for Miller, a former high school classics teacher who has made a career out of mining these monolithic poems for exquisitely written, character-driven stories that are based in both ancient mythology and eternal human experience.
 Miller's not afraid to push back against Homer – and to reinvent his poems completely.

 Miller's first novel, Song of Achilles, explored how the deep love between Achilles and Patroclus affected the course of the Trojan War.
-Her second, Circe, out April 10, is narrated by the immortal witch most famous for turning Odysseus’ men into pigs in the Odyssey.
-After exhibiting her skills as a witch, the sly, brilliant, and devastatingly under-appreciated Circe is banished from her father's kingdom, where nymphs frolicked and gods dined ad infinitum, to the island Aiaia.
+Her second, Circe, out 19th April, is narrated by the immortal witch most famous for turning Odysseus’ men into pigs in the Odyssey.
+After exhibiting her skills as a witch, the sly, brilliant, and devastatingly under-appreciated Circe is banished from her father's kingdom, where nymphs frolic and gods dine ad infinitum, to the island Aiaia.
 Alone, Circe is liberated from restrictions (gender norms exist among the gods, too) and can develop as both a witch and an individual.

 Advertisement